eunices/eunices.github.io/_pages/cv.md

 Currently I am a Masters (full time) student at the National University of Singapore (NUS).
 I am completing my thesis by 2021 and am looking for employment opportunities, including

-1. Internship in a tech industry to gain experience either in software development or data engineering.
+1. **Internship** in a tech industry to gain experience either in software development or data engineering.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
-2. Data analyst.
+2. **Data analyst**.
 Preferably in government, healthcare or non-profit setting.
-3. Research assistant in environment biology.
+3. **Research assistant** in environment biology.
 Preferably in genomics or modelling.
-I hope to pick up remote sensing skills, or more mathematical/theoretical modelling.
+I hope to pick up molecular skills, remote sensing skills, or more mathematical/theoretical modelling.

 If I am a good fit, you may contact me/ view my CV: